dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

   series is effectively a post-doctoral masterpiece on methodological alchemy.

+### (impact of geography on population movement, its distribution and commerce

 - sociophysical position/movement distributions rooted in regional anchors (considering mostly regional movement of people in bronze/iron age cultures)